Roar Your Passion: Dive into e621 Thrilling World of Furry Art

 Wheat gluten, defatted soya flakes, Kombu seaweed, and residues from beetroot sugar manufacture were some of the raw materials used in the steady development of the industrial production of MSG via acid hydrolysis of proteins until 1965.

 Alkaline or enzymatic media are also suitable for protein hydrolysis.
 These days, MSG is made through a fermentation process involving the bacteria Micrococcus glutamicus.
 Molasses or starch hydrolysates serve as the raw materials, with ammonium and urea salts providing nitrogen and biotin for bacterial cell growth in the culture medium.
 Fermentation causes a decrease in pH, which is balanced by adding ammonia gas.
 Around 60% is the approximate yield of this method.
-When fermentation is complete, glutamic acid is precipitated at the isoelectric point through acidification and then converted to monosodium salt as described above.
+After fermentation, glutamic acid is precipitated at the isoelectric point through acidification and then converted to monosodium salt, as described above.

 What kinds of foods have the additive e621 in them?